 Catch Up with Things You Never Had Time For

 - Picking up new skills — there are career conversion programmes such as WSG’s Professional Conversion Programmes (PCPs) that can help PMETs move into new occupations or sectors.
+This way, you could stay relevant by making a career switch into a new job or sector.
+This will allow you to pick up new skills that would also help you remain competitive.

 - Going on a holiday with your loved ones or visiting places on your bucket list — to reconnect and de-stress.
+Forget about the retrenchment and your worries – instead, soak in the rich cultures and heritages as you see more of the world.
+Use the opportunity to find yourself again and break away from any feelings of resentment or grief.

 Think of Others